Johnng007/Live-Forensicator/README.md

 ## 🎫 Optional Dependencies

 This script is written in powershell for use on windows PCs and Servers.
-<p>For additional features it depends on external binaries, they are in the Forensicator-Share folder.</p>
+For additional features it depends on external binaries, they are in the Forensicator-Share folder.
-<p>But Forensicator can work without these dependencies, they just help with additional features</p>
+But Forensicator can work without these dependencies, they just help with additional features

 ```bash
 winpmem_mini_x64_rc2.exe   For taking RAM capture (https://github.com/Velocidex/WinPmem)